SYalouz/QuantNBody/README.md

 ## QuantNBody : a python package to build and manipulate quantum many-body systems.

-QuantNBody is a python package facilitating the implementation and the manipulation of quantum many-body systems composed either of electron or bosons.
+QuantNBody is a python package facilitating the implementation and manipulation of quantum many-body systems composed of electron or bosons.
 It provides a quick and easy way to build many-body operators and wavefunctions and get access (in a few python lines) to quantities/objects of interest for research and method developements.
 Our goal here is to focus on resarch and teaching but not on highly efficient code for large simulations.
 We provide below a non-exhaustive list of the various possibilites offered by the package: